How Timber Is Measured: A Practical Guide for Buyers and Builders

 Real Purchase Example

 A builder ordered 2.5 cubic meters of framing timber for a house extension.
 After cutting and accounting for waste, the usable material was about 2.3 cubic meters, highlighting the importance of ordering extra.
 The waste included offcuts (0.15 m³) and boards rejected for defects (0.05 m³).
+That 8% loss is fairly typical for a straightforward project with decent-grade wood.
+In their case, ordering 2.8 m³ from the start would have saved a second delivery fee—and a lot of down time waiting for it.

 Conclusion

 Timber can be measured in several ways, each suited to different products and markets.
 Understanding these systems helps you estimate accurately, control costs, and communicate clearly with suppliers.
+It's one of those behind-the-scenes skills that makes a project run a lot smoother.

 Whether buying by cubic meter, board foot, or linear length, always confirm actual finished sizes and grading standards before ordering.
 Remember that nominal sizes are historical references, not actual dimensions, and that timber will move with moisture changes after installation.
+A beam that fits perfectly in winter might swell slightly in humid summer conditions—it's just part of working with a natural material.

 FAQ – Timber Measurement

 Timber is intentionally sawn oversized when green, then shrinks during drying and loses additional material during planing.
 The nominal size refers to the original rough-sawn dimensions before these processes.
 For example, a 2×4 starts as roughly 2×4 inches when green, but ends up at 1.5×3.5 inches after drying and surfacing.
+This is normal and standardized—every 2x4 you buy will be the same actual size, so it's predictable once you know to account for it.
+It can throw you off at first, but it becomes second nature.